-So you’ve decided you want to visit Queenstown – a great choice in my opinion!
+So you’ve decided you want to visit Queenstown for a few days – a fantastic choice in my opinion!
 However, now you’re probably wondering when is the best time to visit?
-Well, every season in Queenstown has its pros and cons, for example, summer is hot but extremely busy whereas spring is referred to as ‘off-season’ with lots of great deals to be found in both the restaurants and hotels.
+Well, every season in Queenstown has its pros and cons, for example, summer is hot but extremely busy.
+Spring is referred to as ‘off-season’ with lots of great deals to be found in both the restaurants and hotels.
 With that said, it can rain a lot!

-No matter what season you chose to visit Queenstown I’m certain you will have the vacation of a lifetime.
-Queenstown is after all the best town in New Zealand in my somewhat biased opinion (it is my home after all.)
+No matter what season you choose to visit Queenstown, I’m certain you will have the vacation of a lifetime.
+Queenstown is after all the best town in New Zealand in my somewhat biased opinion, it is my home after all!

 In this blog, I give you detailed information on each season in Queenstown – what the weather is like, what activities are best to do in each season, and the pros and cons of each.

 Worth remembering is that the seasons here are the opposite of the northern hemisphere.
 For example, winter in Queenstown runs from June to the end of August.
 This is completely different from the seasons in Europe, North America, etc.

 Don’t have time to read the full article?
 If you’re looking for an adventure-filled vacation, visit in the summer or winter!
 You can hike the famous Bob’s Cove or kayak Moke Lake when it’s sunny, and hit the slopes once the snow falls.
 Alternatively, if you’re looking for a relaxing holiday, fall or spring are ideal times to visit Queenstown, as you can take a wine tour or catch the leaves changing color with fewer tourists!

 Summer in Queenstown